 - Peppermint Oil smells great and stimulates the hair follicles.

 - Rosemary Oil stimulates blood circulation, prevents hair loss, helps thin edges to grow back.

 - Sage Oil increases blood flow to the hair follicle.

 - Stinging Nettle Oil helps to combat hair loss.

 - Tea Tree Oil helps to unclog hair follicles and nourish the hair roots

 Many women chose to leave some of their hair out when getting a weave to better blend with their natural hair.
-However, this method usually requires the use of heat, which damages the hair.
-Heat is primary reason of hair breakage.
+This method usually requires the use of heat, which damages the hair.
+Heat is the primary reason of hair breakage.
 It is essential for the healthy growth of your hair that you avoid using hot curlers, flat irons so that your hair will flourish.
-There are many protective options that you can use such as lace frontals, closures or wigs that do not require the use of heat.
+There are many protective options that you can use such as lace frontals, closures, wigs, bobby pins for pin curl, and flexi-rods.
 If you decide to wear a weave anyway, opt for textures that match your natural hair.
-Your beautiful tresses will thank you later.
+Your beautiful natural hair will thank you later.